Keyclic/docs-en/members.rst

 - Receive assignment to an intervention,
 - Edit an intervention (if assigned to said member) : change name, add pictures, change state, etc.

-All members share those rights and other may stack depending on the role.
+All members share those rights and other may stack if the member has more roles.

 Note : A user can be member of several organizations and an organization can have several members.